Computer and Database Connection FAQ

 Here are some technical/computer problems you may encounter when you attempt to connect to a database or other electronic resource.
 This FAQ does not cover how to search databases or otherwise use them; for that see the Research Methods page.

-How do I connect to BIBLOS, the library catalog?
+How do I connect to WorldCat, the library catalog?

-Click the BIBLOS tab in the upper menu of any page of the library website.
-If you can't find it, read this.
+Go to https://dts.on.worldcat.org/ or click the WorldCat tab in the upper menu of any page of the library website.

 How do I connect to databases?